 Understanding Dog Knee Mobility Issues

 Dog knee mobility issues refer to the various conditions and injuries that affect a dog's ability to move and support weight on its hind legs due to problems with the knee joint.
-The most common knee mobility issue in dogs is cranial cruciate ligament (CCL) disease, similar to the anterior cruciate ligament (ACL) injury in humans.
+The most common knee mobility issue in dogs is cranial cruciate ligament (CCL) injury, similar to the anterior cruciate ligament (ACL) injury in humans.

-Cranial Cruciate Ligament Disease (CCL)
+Cranial Cruciate Ligament tears (CCL)

 Dogs with knee mobility issues may exhibit symptoms such as limping, lameness, difficulty bearing weight on the affected leg, swelling around the knee joint, and decreased activity levels.
 They may also experience pain or discomfort when walking, running, or jumping.

-The treatment of knee mobility issues in dogs depends on the severity of the condition.
+The treatment of knee injuries in dogs depends on the severity of the condition.
 Some cases may be managed through physical therapy to strengthen the leg muscles and stifle braces to stabilize the knee, preventing tibial drawer motions, alleviating pain, and aiding in scar tissue development, which takes us to the next point in this article.

 What Is a Dog Knee Brace or Stifle Brace?